github/opensource.guide/overviews/pages/index.md

 ![](selection-of-layout-publish.png)

-Once we click publish, GitHub does all the work to ensure when someone navigates to `username.github.io` it directs to your new website.
+Once we click **Publish**, GitHub does all the work to direct visitors to `username.github.io` to view your new website.
 This can take up to 10 minutes.
-After some time passes, feel free to open a new tab in your browser and go to your website!
+After some time has passed, we can open a new tab in our browser to go to our site!

 <a id="changes" title="Making Changes" class="toc-item"></a>